 LWVMRC Good Government Award and Stella Harris Scholarship

-Call for Nominations: Good Government Award, Due March 14, 2019 The Manhattan/Riley County League of Women Voters celebrates the individuals who make our community a good place for all.
+Call for Nominations(form for Word): Good Government Award, Due March 14, 2019 The Manhattan/Riley County League of Women Voters celebrates the individuals who make our community a good place for all.
 Please join us as we accept nominations for the Good Government Award.
 The submission deadline is March 14, 2019.

 Nominees should be individuals who have shown creativity, persistence, and leadership.
 These individuals have expanded our understanding and awareness of the importance of good citizenship, good government and our sense of community.
 See below for eligibility and evaluation criteria.
-Click here for the fillable nomination form.
+Click here for the fillable nomination form or here for a Word version of the form.
 You may contact us at firstname.lastname@example.org if you have questions.

 History:The Good Government Award honors the efforts of long-time League member and public servant Edith Stunkel, who worked tirelessly to involve citizens in all levels of government.
 During her service as a city commissioner and throughout her life, Ms. Stunkel championed the value of informed citizenship, actively encouraged public input and citizen participation in public policy decisions and worked for transparency in government.